Trading Standards Institute Advice

 - results and reports of tests, examinations, calculations, etc

-Importers must not place any electrical equipment on the market unless they have assurances that it complies with the principal safety objectives and ensure that the manufacturers have met all their obligations in relation to conformity assessment procedures, technical documentation, CE marking and labelling requirements.
+An importer is a person or business based in the UK who places equipment on the GB market from a country outside the UK.
+Importers must not place any electrical equipment on the market unless they have assurances that it complies with the principal safety objectives (see above) and ensure that the manufacturers have met all their obligations in relation to conformity assessment procedures, technical documentation, UKCA marking and labelling requirements.
 This must be made available to an enforcement body on request.

 Manufacturers and importers have additional obligations; they must:

 - carry out sample testing of electrical equipment made available on the market

 - investigate (and keep a register of complaints about) non-conforming electrical equipment and electrical equipment recalls

 - keep distributors informed of any such monitoring

 Distributors must also act with care to ensure that they supply only equipment for which the manufacturers and importers have carried out their duties as above.
 They should verify that the electrical equipment :

 - bears the UKCA / UKNI / CE mark, as appropriate